About i-Portunus Houses

 Within this scheme a budget of 500.000, EUR is foreseen, of which a maximum of 30% will be spent on the virtual part of blended mobility.
 Financial support is calculated based on the number of days spent during a physical mobility or type of virtual participation (create, connect, learn or explore).
 For more info, see calculation example (red table) in the call.

 A committee of cultural mobility experts from all over Europe will review all incoming proposals.
 Selected i-Portunus hosts then can proceed with realising their (blended) mobility collaboration projects and individual travel plans between the end of August 2021 (1st round) / beginning of December 2021 (2nd round) at the earliest until the end of May 2022 at the latest.

 The i-Portunus Houses pilot scheme is implemented, on behalf of the European Commission, by a consortium of organisations that have been pioneers of European cultural mobility programmes themselves.
-Coordinated by the European Cultural Foundation (Amsterdam), the i-Portunus Houses consortium involves MitOst (Berlin) as main mobility implementation hub and the Kultura Nova Foundation (Zagreb) as lead evaluation and analysis hub.
+Coordinated by the European Cultural Foundation (Amsterdam), the i-Portunus Houses consortium involves MitOst (Berlin) as main mobility implementer and the Kultura Nova Foundation (Zagreb) as lead in evaluation and analysis.